Iowa Car Accident Settlement Process and Timeline

 There are two different time limits (Statutes of Limitations) for filing your case in Iowa: an injured party has two years from the date of the car accident to file a lawsuit for personal injury and five years to file for property damage.
 This is measured from the date of the accident, so even if insurance claims, denials, and attempts to settle take time, you and your attorney will still need to watch that calendar.

-A settlement is typically binding and final – if you are not careful, you could end up with an insufficient amount to cover medical bills and expenses down the line or waive claims altogether.
-Avoid these mishaps by obtaining a free claim review from an experienced Iowa car accident attorney before signing anything involving your claim.
+A settlement is typically binding and final.
+If you're not careful, you could end up with an insufficient amount to cover medical bills and expenses down the line or waive claims altogether.
+Avoid these mishaps and get some peace of mind from an experienced Iowa car accident attorney before signing anything involving your claim.

 Contact a qualified attorney.